"This is beautiful": Akwaboah says his wife uses his singlet to pray for him

-Akwaboah Praises Wife for Praying With His Singlet Whenever He Goes Out On Their First Anniversary
+Akwaboah Praises Wife for Praying With His Singlet: "I Have Bought Another House And a Car"

 - Ghanaian musician Gladstorm Kwabena Akwaboah Jnr. popularly called Akwaboah has showered praises on his wife